 Having secured control of the SDA, the National Civic Council or its aftermath have maintained a ruthlessly conservative social agenda.
 This is led largely by the National Executive which includes:

-Joe de Bruyn – National President (previously long term National Secretary and on National Executive since 1978)
+Joe de Bruyn – until recently National President, previously long term National Secretary & on National Executive since 1978

 Gerard Dwyer – National Secretary (previously long term National President and on National Executive since 2005)

-Michael Donovan - National Vice President (long term Victoria Branch Secretary and on National Executive since 1996)
+Michael Donovan - National President (long term Victoria Branch Secretary and on National Executive since 1996)